 Collect seed pods as they turn yellow or greyish brown and begin to split.
 White fluff will likely be visible.
 Seed should be brown and plump when harvested.
 Do not collect pods with holes as these seeds are likely nonviable due to insect damage.
 Put the entire pod in the collection bag.
 Split open pod to remove seed and fluff.
 If you clean the seeds inside, you will likely have the downy fluff floating around the room as it is quite buoyant.
-Note: Asclepias verticillata should not be collected in Pennsylvania due to potential change in legal status.
+Note: Asclepias verticillata should not be collected in Pennsylvania and Asclepias exaltata should not be collected in Arkansas